jrm2k6/space-invaders-elm/my_first_experience_with_elm.md

                 ]

 OK.
 A lot of stuff here.
-display is a method taking a pair of ints representing the dimension of our window, a Game record as defined previously, and Input record, that I am going to explain just after, and it returns an displayable Element.
+display is a method taking a pair of ints representing the dimension of our window, a Game record as defined previously, and Input record, that I am going to explain just after, and it returns a displayable Element.

 Now, we wanna make our speaceship to move when we pressed the arrows, by changing its rotation property.
 This is when signals and inputs are coming into place.

-We basically need to detect when we are using the left or right arrow, and move rotate our spaceship as a consequence of this user input.
+We basically need to detect when we are using the left or right arrow, and rotate our spaceship as a response to this input.
 Elm provides a signal for this.
-In short, a signal is a value varying over time (add reference here).
+A signal is a value varying over time (add reference here).
 Elm gives us a signal to represent the arrow keys Keyboard.arrows.
 This function returns the key pressed by the user using a record form {x:Int, y:Int}, x representing left or right pressed, and y representing up or down pressed.
 To be more specific, x = -1 means that left is pressed, 1 means that right is pressed. y=-1 means down is pressed as y=1 means that up is pressed.